roqua/healthy/README.md

 These two commands are then chained together by `bin/get`:

-`bin/get 7767853 10.20.11.100:60201`
+`bin/get 7767853 10.20.11.100:60201` NB: replace with the ip and port of the a19 channel you want to use

 ## Copyright

-Copyright (c) 2013 Marten Veldthuis.
-Publicly available under an MIT license.
+Copyright (c) 2016 Marten Veldthuis, Jorn van de Beek, Samuel Esposito, Henk van der Veen Publicly available under an MIT license.
 See [LICENSE.txt](https://github.com/roqua/healthy/blob/master/LICENSE.txt) for details.